V3ded/V3ded.github.io/_posts/2020-09-10-certified-red-team-operator-crto-review.markdown

 Compared to other similar certifications (e.g. PentesterAcademy's [CRTP](https://www.pentesteracademy.com/activedirectorylab){:target="_blank"}), which focus on a more manual approach and Powershell *wizardry*, RTO encourages the usage of C2 frameworks and other common tooling found in almost every red teaming arsenal.
 I personally enjoyed this approach a lot, as the course teaches you not only Active Directory attacks, but also the basic red teaming mindset.

 C2 wise, the course branches out into two separate pathways.
 One can either use [Covenant](https://github.com/cobbr/Covenant){:target="_blank"} (open-source) or [Cobalt Strike](https://www.cobaltstrike.com/){:target="_blank"} (commercial).
 The idea behind this is that everyone should have an equal opportunity at completing the course be it an enthusiast or a professional.

+The course also mentions other frameworks (e.g. [PoshC2](https://github.com/nettitude/PoshC2){:target="_blank"} and [SILENTTRINITY](https://github.com/byt3bl33d3r/SILENTTRINITY){:target="_blank"}), however all the demos are done with the previously mentioned ones.
+That being said, you should be able to apply the knowledge to different frameworks, albeit with a little extra effort.

 ### - Covenant vs Cobalt Strike